andrewcooke/choochoo/docs/command-summary.md

     > ch2 unlock

-Remove the "dummy" entry from the databas ethat is used to coordinate locking across processes.
+Remove the "dummy" entry from the database that is used to coordinate locking across processes.

 This should not be needed in normal use.
 DO NOT use when worker processes are